albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 **The Critique.** Federal mandates prescribing specific voting methods, district structures, ballot access standards, and institutional requirements may exceed the Elections Clause authority.
 Conservative legal scholars argue that the Constitution gives state legislatures primary responsibility for election administration and that Congress cannot prescribe exact mechanical details.

 **The Design Response.** The Act's Constitutional Authority Technical Memorandum addresses each Title's constitutional foundation in detail.
-The core arguments are well-established: the Elections Clause (Article I, Section 4) grants Congress plenary authority over the "times, places, and manner" of federal elections, including the power to "make or alter" state regulations; the 1967 Uniform Congressional District Act demonstrated that Congress can mandate district structures through ordinary legislation; and *Arizona State Legislature v.
+The core arguments are well-established: the Elections Clause (Article I, Section 4) grants Congress plenary authority over the "times, places, and manner" of elections for Senators and Representatives, including the power to "make or alter" state regulations; the 1967 Uniform Congressional District Act demonstrated that Congress can mandate district structures through ordinary legislation; and *Arizona State Legislature v.
 Arizona Independent Redistricting Commission* (2015) confirmed that redistricting methodology falls within the Elections Clause's regulatory scope.

-The Act's broader scope -- eight Titles versus the FRA's four -- does create more constitutional surface area for challenge.
-Each additional Title (ballot access standardization, party recognition, FCAO examinations, compensation provisions) is an additional point that opponents can characterize as federal overreach.
+The Act's broader scope -- seven Titles versus the FRA's four -- does create more constitutional surface area for challenge.
+Each additional Title (ballot access standardization, party recognition, compensation provisions) is an additional point that opponents can characterize as federal overreach.
 This is an accepted tradeoff.
-The Act's severability clause (Title VIII, Section 801) is designed to be load-bearing: each Title's constitutional authority stands independently, and judicial invalidation of any single provision does not affect the remainder.
+The Act's severability clause (Title VII, Section 701) is designed to be load-bearing: each Title's constitutional authority stands independently, and judicial invalidation of any single provision does not affect the remainder.

-**Residual Exposure.** The FCAO competency examination provisions (Title V) and the elimination of state-administered primaries through the Unified General Election Structure are the two provisions most likely to attract novel constitutional challenge.
-Both are addressed in the Constitutional Authority Technical Memorandum, but neither has direct judicial precedent.
-The Act's architecture is designed so that these provisions can be severed without compromising the core electoral reform (Titles III and IV).
+**Residual Exposure.** The elimination of state-administered primaries through the Unified General Election Structure is the provision most likely to attract novel constitutional challenge.
+It is addressed in the Constitutional Authority Technical Memorandum, but it does not have direct judicial precedent.
+The Act's architecture is designed so that this provision can be severed without compromising the core electoral reform (Titles III and IV).

 ---

 ### 6. Implementation Cost and Complexity

-**The Critique.** National implementation of a new voting method, House expansion to 720 members, physical infrastructure for an expanded chamber, standup of two new federal agencies (ESO and FCAO), algorithmic districting certification, and federal ballot access administration represent an enormous administrative and fiscal undertaking.
+**The Critique.** National implementation of a new voting method, House expansion to 720 members, physical infrastructure for an expanded chamber, standup of the Electoral Science Office, algorithmic districting certification, and federal ballot access administration represent an enormous administrative and fiscal undertaking.

 **The Design Response.** The cost critique presupposes that the legislative branch is adequately resourced and that expansion represents discretionary new spending.
 Neither assumption withstands scrutiny.